fbpx

 Completed in 1901, Philadelphia’s current City Hall is an iconic building but it was also an engineering feat.
 A 2006 brass plaque at its base from the American Society of Civil Engineers states, “The building is still the world’s tallest masonry load-bearing structure made of 88 million bricks and thousands of tons of stone…it is the nation’s most elaborate seat of municipal government.”

 Philadelphia City Hall, 1910.
-Photo: Phillyhistory.org
+Photo: PhillyHistory.org, a project of the Philadelphia Department of Records.

 City Hall Architecture and Sculptures